gldog/anonymize_jira_users/README.md

 - `deleted-user` has been deleted
 - `user-from-ad` is inactive, but still connected to a read-only directory

-Again, the filter removes a user from the list in infile if:
+Again, the filter removes a user from the list in user-list-file if:

 - the user doesn't exist, or
 - the user is an active user, or